StreamElements/api-docs/docs/Widgets.md

-# Stream Elements Variable list
+# Stream Elements Custom Widgets

 In each of paragraph you will find information, what variables you can use, to achieve expected result.
 ## Fields
 ### HTML